 - Vet and Farrier on site or on call. (contacts must be posted outside show office)

-- A liability clause for Cowboy Dressage® World must be included in the registration form.
+- A release of liability clause for Cowboy Dressage® World must be included in the release of liability form.

 - All tests, diagrams and call sheets can be found here: Judges Scoresheets, Test Diagrams and Call Sheets